SandpiperCI: CI Hospitality

 CI Hospitality operates in excess of 80 pubs across the islands.
 The hospitality division is now run separately as Liberation Group.

 Cimandis

 A foodservice wholesale and distribution business, Cimandis, was sold to Bidvest 3663 in 2015.
 As of 2019, the business continues to be branded Cimandis Foodservice.

 Gourmet Burger Kitchen

 In 2013, SandpiperCI operated two Gourmet Burger Kitchen restaurants in Guernsey and Jersey.

 L'Abeille

 L'Abeille, a French soft drinks manufacturer based in Nantes, was bought by a Jersey brewer in 1989 and merged to form Channel Islands Traders in 2002.
 The business was sold in 2009.

 Pet and Home Discount Centre

 In 2014, Sandpiper started its Pet and Home Discount Centre branded 'shop-in-shops'.
-The concept was to discount products at unbeatable prices.
 Three stores opened in Jersey, and one opened in Guernsey.
 All stores quietly closed the same year.
 The 'shop-in-shop' areas that Pet and Home Discount Centre took up now house Checkers Xpress, Iceland, and Wine Warehouse stores.